Deltares/GEOLib/docs/community/tutorial_dsheetpiling.rst

 =======================

 1. The model data should be set.
-This can be done by initialasing the class  :class:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel`.
+This can be done by initializing the class  :class:`~geolib.models.dsheetpiling.dsheetpiling_model.DSheetPilingModel`.

 .. code-block:: python